Tyre Sampson’s father, attorneys say teen’s death being swept ‘under the rug’

 “These companies cannot be allowed to get away with this,” Crump said.
 “To Slingshot Group, to ICON Park, executives, you all cannot simply sweep this under the rug as if Tyre Sampson’s death doesn’t matter.”

 Thompson, D-Orlando, said the “Tyre Sampson bill” will be filed on the first day of the next state legislative session on March 7, 2023.
-The bill would take into account the “safety record” of any company that wants to build and operate a ride like the Free Fall tower.
+The bill would consider the “safety record” of any company that wants to build and operate a ride like the Free Fall tower.

 But Thompson said Slingshot Group already has a lease with ICON Park to launch a second ride.